ObiomaIkpe/ReaLiFi/ReaLiFi.md

     # ReaLiFi Smart Contract Documentation

 ## Overview

 **ReaLiFi** is a comprehensive Solidity smart contract for a decentralized real estate marketplace built on Hedera.
-It enables sellers to tokenize real estate assets as NFTs (ERC-721), fractionalize them into ERC-20 tokens for shared ownership, and handle all payments in USDC.
-The contract includes robust security features, admin controls, and dividend distribution capabilities for fractional owners.
+It enables sellers to tokenize real estate assets as NFTs (ERC-721), fractionalize them into ERC-20 tokens for shared ownership, trade shares on a secondary market, and handle all payments in USDC.
+The contract includes robust security features, admin controls, dividend distribution capabilities, and a complete share trading ecosystem.

 **Version:** Solidity ^0.8.28
 **Author:** Therock Ani